razi-rais/microservices/workshop/readme.md

   Experimental:     false

 ```

+In this training we will use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a local Kubernetes cluster.
+We will access this local Kubernetes cluster with the client tool  `kubectl`.

 * Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) (This link contains step by step insructions to setup Minikube on variety of operating systems)

 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (This link contains step by step insructions to setup Minikube on variety of operating systems)